dotnet/docs/docs/core/tools/dotnet.md

   Path containing probing policy and assemblies to probe.

-- **`--depsfile`**
+- **`--additional-deps <PATH>`**

-  Path to a *deps.json* file.
+  Path to an additional *.deps.json* file.
 A *deps.json* file contains a list of dependencies, compilation dependencies, and version information used to address assembly conflicts.
 For more information, see [Runtime Configuration Files](https://github.com/dotnet/cli/blob/master/Documentation/specs/runtime-configuration-file.md) on GitHub.

-- **`--additional-deps <PATH>`**

-  Path to an additional *.deps.json* file.

 - **`--fx-version <VERSION>`**